SweenyWasHere/Data-Storytelling/README.md

 What it does:
 -
 I am demonstrating my “hard skills” with specific examples of my work in Excel, Access and Power BI.
 These brochures were designed and created entirely by me.
-The purpose of presenting the brochures here is to demonstrate what Harvard Business School Online would call my soft skill counterparts of Data Storytelling.
+The purpose of presenting the brochures here is to demonstrate my "soft skill counterparts" for Data Storytelling.

 4- Excel Workbook: Input_Output_Demo_xlsm.zip - Loaded in this repository now.
 -
 What it is:
 -
 This is a workbook that starts with a single worksheet, lots of VBA and multiple input files.
 The input files include another Excel workbook, an Access database and four separate CSV files.
 All three sources contain the same datasets to import.
-It also includes BMP and PNG files.
+It also includes BMP and PNG files to import.

 The Excel workbook, "Input_Output_Demo.xlsm" is packaged in a zip file along with 10 other files, an Access database, another Excel workbook, four CSV files and multiple picture files.
 The embedded VBA code imports the included files into the Excel workbook during the build process, adding them to worksheets and forms.